Equity, Diversity and Inclusion in Research

 The Canada Research Chair Program determines STU’s CRC allocation through a regular allocation exercise.
 Our most recent utilization spreadsheet can be found HERE.

-When Chair vacancies occur, the University uses its Strategic Research Plan 2019-2024
+When Chair vacancies occur, the University uses its Strategic Research Plan 2019-2024 to identify priority areas for new nominations.

 St. Thomas University follows the Canada Research Chair Program’s requirements for recruiting and nominating Canada Research Chairs.